miguelhbrito/policy-template/README.md

 The policy looks at the `labels` of a Kubernetes Pod and rejects the request if the key is a palindrome.

-The deny list is configurable by the user via the runtime settings of the policy.
 The configuration of the policy is expressed via this structure:

 ```json